YellowJacket17/michaels-adventure/README.md

 Entity IDs MUST start at "1" in the JSON file, working down as 1, 2, 3, etc.
 Entity IDs are loaded into the game as the order in which they appear in the JSON file.
-For example, even if the entity ID at the top of the JSON file read "3", it would still be loaded into the game as entity with ID "1".
+For example, if there were three entities in the JSON file, but none had the entity ID "1", then a `NullPointerException` would be thrown upon loading.
+Loading always starts at entity ID "1" and increments until it reaches the number of entities present in the JSON file.
 Note that entity ID "0" is reserved for the player entity, which is not present in the JSON file.
 This is why entity IDs start at "1" in the JSON file, not "0".